1NCE-GmbH/1nce-iot-c-sdk/README.md

 ### Step 3: Integrate SDK in your Application

 1NCE SDK is simple to integrate in every Embedded App written with C, To begin, you need to define an object type OSNetwork_t and affect to their variable the network socket and implemented functions as shown in the example below.
+(Note: This is not required for Zephyr Memfault interface, as the network interface there is internally defined)
 ```
 OSNetwork_t xOSNetwork= { 0 };
 os_network_ops_t osNetwork={